 It’s clear that a long winter, indoor life, bad eating habits and poor breathing leave us tired and exposed to disease.
 Pranayama teaches the expansion (ayama) of the vital energy (prana).
 As the breath is considered the external manifestation of prana, by expanding, controlling and directing the breath we can gain mastery over prana, thus learning how to vivify and rejuvenate the body, harmonise the energies moving in it (the pranic body), prepare the body-mind for the awakening of the chakras (psychic centres), create a solid bridge between the body and the mind and open the doors of our mind to other states of consciousness.

-Our 3-week program will give you strong theoretical and experiential bases to apply the art of breathing to different aspects of your life and deepen both your physical and spiritual practice.
+Our 3-Week Morning Challenge will give you strong theoretical and experiential bases to apply the art of breathing to different aspects of your life and deepen both your physical and spiritual practice.

 A full commitment to the whole 3-week period is necessary to guarantee fast group development and deep learning.